 Ask yourself: What do I need from my toothpaste?

-Examine the particularities of your teeth and gums and look for the toothpaste that suits your needs.
+Examine the particularities of your teeth and gums.
+Considering these needs, then look for the toothpaste most suitable.

 If you are aiming for stronger teeth and cavity prevention, choose a toothpaste with fluoride as its active ingredient.
-You can find it under the names sodium fluoride, sodium mono fluorophosphate or stannous fluoride which are always in less than 1500 ppm proportion.
+You can find it under the names sodium fluoride, sodium mono fluorophosphate, or stannous fluoride.

-For individuals with sensitive teeth, look for strontium chloride or potassium nitrate.
-Toothpaste with these substances is designed for people whose teeth are sensitive to temperature changes or hypersensitivity.
-Potassium nitrate relaxes the teeth’s nerves.
+For individuals with sensitive teeth, look for pastes with strontium chloride or potassium nitrate.
+Toothpaste with these substances are ideal for people whose teeth are sensitive to temperature changes or hypersensitivity.
+Potassium nitrate in specific relaxes the teeth’s nerves.

-Toothpaste with carbamide peroxide or hydrogen, a bleaching agent, can help in prolonging the tooth whitening done by a professional.
-Whitening toothpaste contains abrasives and ingredients designed to remove stains on the teeth’s enamel.
-To reduce gingivitis, you can look for chlorhexidine and essential oils.
+Toothpaste with carbamide peroxide or hydrogen, a bleaching agent, can help in prolonging tooth-whitening done by a professional.
+Whitening toothpaste contains abrasives and ingredients that can remove stains on the teeth’s enamel.
+To reduce gingivitis, you can look for tooth pastes with chlorhexidine or essential oils.

 Do not be enticed by words you see on the box or hear in commercials.
 Look at the ingredients and the features of the toothpaste.

-It is also important that the toothpaste is approved by the American Dental Association (ADA) to ensure that it is properly tested, safe for the teeth and provide the features that they claim.
+It is also important that the toothpaste has American Dental Association (ADA) approval.
+This ensures that it is safe for the teeth and provides the features that they claim.

-And although price must not be the primary consideration in choosing toothpaste, be careful of cheaper toothpaste sold at discount or dollar stores since they may not be as effective that you may want them to be.
-This toothpaste may contain less essential ingredients.
-Many of them are also not ADA-approved, expired or contains a harmful ingredient, or may have lower levels of tooth-healthy ingredients such as fluoride.
+And although price must not be the primary consideration in choosing toothpaste, be careful of cheaper toothpaste sold at discount or dollar stores.
+These may not be as effective in protecting your pearly whites.
+These toothpastes may contain less essential ingredients.
+Many of them are also not ADA-approved, are close to expiration, contain a harmful ingredient, or may have lower levels of tooth-healthy ingredients such as fluoride.

 Disclaimer: The oral health information published on this web page is solely intended for educational purposes.
 Hawaii Family Dental strongly recommends to always consult licensed dentists or other qualified health care professionals for any questions concerning your oral health.